5E7EN/SongWut/README.md

-# Shazamin
+# SongWut

-Shazam but via Phone-In
+Shazam, but via Phone-In, for yeshivalite.
+Wut??

 # Requirements